This book is also available in Dutch. For the Dutch edition, please click here.

 The book discusses relevant theory from several fields as well as many practical examples and guidelines.
 This book also has a companion website.
 Available on this website are: extra study assignments, extra case discussions and TOPOI cards.

-As a prelude to the upcoming book ‘Diversity competence- Cultures don’t meet, people do’ the authors will publish a few blogs to discuss some of the main ideas behind the book.
+As a prelude to the book the authors published a few blogs to discuss some of the main ideas behind the book.
 Click here for the blogs:

 Edwin Hoffman PhD and Arjan Verdooren Msc. both work as independent trainers, advisors and researchers of intercultural communication and diversity competence.
 Additionally, Edwin teaches at the Alpen Adria University in Klagenfurt, Austria.
 His earlier publications on the TOPOI model and intercultural communication are used regularly in higher education.